Results.

 Court adjourned hearing and ordered status quo maintained pending stay application and service on the unserved respondent.

-Court of Appeal – stay of execution – adjournment for service on unserved respondent – maintenance of status quo pending determination – Rule 3(2)(a) Tanzania Court of Appeal Rules, 1979.
+Civil procedure — Court of Appeal — Stay of execution — adjournment for service on unserved respondent — maintenance of status quo pending determination

 11 March 2004

-The appellant's conviction was upheld despite procedural errors, but the illegal 20‑year sentence was reduced to five years.
+Rape conviction upheld despite procedural defects; unlawful twenty-year sentence reduced to five years.

 11 March 2004